MagicCodess/SGEnet/README.md

 Comprehensive Python library for spelling and grammar.<br><br>

 # Getting Started
-SGnet is a comprehensive library for performing spelling and grammar corrections.
+spellygrammarc(SGnet) is a comprehensive library for performing spelling and grammar corrections.

 ### Installation
 pip install spellygrammar